auraphp/Aura.Includer/README.md

 available, but we also want each file to be kept separate from the global scope.

-When including the configuration files, we needs *both* the default *and* an additional "mode" for overrides to the defaults.
+When including the configuration files, we need *both* the default *and* an additional "mode" for overrides to the defaults.

 If a file is missing, we can skip it without ill effect.